 A hybrid model combines in-person learning and hybrid learning.
 This option may apply to all participants or may be tailored to children with the highest needs.
-For example, if classroom space is limited, you may decide to focus your in-
+For example, if classroom space is limited, you may decide to focus your inperson programming on those children and families who would benefit the most from in-person approaches (while additional children and families would be served through distance learning approaches).